fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

    on an object.
 Any existing label will be overriden if it matches a key in this map.
 * `annotations`: A map used for setting [annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) on an object.
-Any existing annotation will be overriden if it matches a key in this map.
+Any existing annotation will be overridden if it matches a key in this map.

 ### Patches